heloowird/manager_http_server/README.md

 	python -m SimpleHTTPServer [port]

-The directory that you run this command is the web root, which means all files and sub-directories in this directory are accessed via http, ftp.
+The directory that you run this command is the web root, which means all files and sub-directories in this directory are accessed via http.

 The shell scripts can help you manager many http server in different directories.
 In Linux, using `alias` in **bashrc_profile** can improve availability.